Townk/ansible-beautiful-output/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-## About the author
-My real name is Thiago Alves and I'm an old-school software engineer trying to keep up with the cool kids' toys of these days.